Netanyahu wants U.S. release of Israeli spy Pollard kept low-key

 His release date was Saturday, Nov.
 21, the Federal Bureau of Prisons said in an email, but its policy is to free inmates with a weekend release date on the previous Friday.
 It would not provide an exact time, citing security concerns.

-The official was accompanying President Barack Obama from Manila to a Southeast Asian summit in Kuala Lumpur.

-"Once again, the president does not have any plans to alter the terms of his parole."

-Israeli officials are concerned that too warm a celebration over Pollard's release might hurt efforts to persuade the U.S. government to let him leave for Israel sooner.
+Israeli officials are concerned that too warm a celebration over his release might hurt efforts to persuade the U.S. government to let him leave for Israel sooner.

 Bennett, who heads a far-right party, described Pollard as "an emissary of the State of Israel, for better or worse".